Naím Thomas: Career

 Son of Juan Thomas, and Patricia Mansilla, singers from Santa Cruz de Tenerife, Spain, he started studying music at age 6 and took part in a number of films and television series before applying for Operación Triunfo.
 Although he did not win the competition, he successfully released 3 albums.

 He then moved to Los Angeles and he was cast in a major role in Desert of Blood, directed by Don Henry in 2006, and then in Sing Out in 2008.

-After returning to Spain, he has released 909 nainonain with a personal innovating style, mixing of funk, international pop, Latin music, rap and reggaeton.
+After returning to Spain, he has released 909 nainonain with a style mixing funk, international pop, Latin music, rap and reggaeton.
 Its first single was " Funkmenco", it is a test of this musical fusion.

 In July 2007 he became a presenter of the television program "Plaza Mayor" on Madrid's Onda 6.

 On 23 September 2016, he married Colombian painter Dahianha Mendoza in a village near Puerto del Rosario.